ba-13/ba-13.github.io/contact.md

 <div style="margin-bottom: 1rem;">
   Thanks for your time here, hope you found what you were looking for. <br />
-  You're always invited at my actual residence, right now that is <b>H211 - Hall 9, IIT Kanpur</b>. <br />
+  You're always invited at my actual residence, right now that is <b>Bergacker 47, Zürich</b>. <br />
   Fill up the form below.
-I promise, I check it every year!
+I check it once in a while.
 </div>

 <details>